andreas-kupries/aktive/doc/ref/transform_structure.md

 Syntax: __aktive op scroll z__ src (param value)...

-Returns image with the pixels of the input shifted along the @@coordinate@@ axis so that the N'th band becomes the origin on that axis.
+Returns image with the pixels of the input shifted along the z axis so that the N'th band becomes the origin on that axis.

 |Parameter|Type|Default|Description|
 |:---|:---|:---|:---|